lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 After uploading model store with model-definition file, any user in the project can access to model card and clone it if needed.

-Let's add model cards from Hugging Face.
+Following method is to add model cards from the Hugging Face.

 .. note::
-   You need to get an access to Hugging Face model you want to clone before creating a model card.
+   Before creating a model card, getting an access to the specific model on Hugging Face is needed.
-   For more information please refer `Gated models <https://huggingface.co/docs/hub/models-gated>`_ .
+   For more information, please refer to `Gated models <https://huggingface.co/docs/hub/models-gated>`_ .

 First, Set the project to 'model-store'.